The Obligations and Limitations|

 The Anglo view is that Liberty prevails; and any law which restricts our liberty must be openly justified on the grounds that it is harmful to others or to the collectivity.

-That inherent conflict of view, largely unspoken but instinctively felt, was the impetus behind the LEAVE vote.
+This inherent conflict of view, largely unspoken but instinctively felt, was the impetus behind the LEAVE vote.
 There are those who say we will regret it economically.
 One hopes not.
 But we must never regret it politically.